Choosing a cell phone service can feel like a maze.

 Can I start a new cell phone service without going to the store?

-You can choose a plan, select a device, and set up service from home.
+You can choose a plan, select a device, and set everything up without leaving your couch.

-The carrier will ship your new phone or SIM card directly to you.
+The carrier will send your new phone or SIM card straight to you.

 What are the best phone deals available for new customers?

-These may include discounted or free phones with a new line.
+Look out for discounted or even free phones when you activate a new line.

-Check carrier websites regularly for the latest promotions.
+Make it a habit to check carrier websites for the latest promotions!

 How do I set up service on my new smartphone?